annielcook/ac215-engai/README.md

  - A dataset of dog pictures with their ages.

 **Preprocess container**
-- This container reads 22.9MB of data, deletes fields that are not relevant to our application, and stores it back to GCP.
+- This container reads 2.8GB of data, resizes the images (224x224), and stores it back to GCP.
-- Input to this container is source and destincation GCS location, parameters for deleting fields, secrets needed - via docker
+- Input to this container is source and destincation GCS location, secrets needed - via docker
 - Output from this container stored at GCS location

 (1) `src/preprocessing/preprocess.py`  - Here we preprocess the FudanSELab data set.
 We read in the raw data from the source GCS bucket, and we turn it into a JSON file.
 We only kept the following data fields: 'class_description', 'class_name', 'fields', 'methods_info' which are relevant to our application.